Muscle Loss as a Component of Aging

 Poor diet and loss of appetite also accelerate muscle decline.
 Both lead to insufficient nutrient intake and, hence, insufficient bodily resources required to maintain healthy muscles.

-Age-Related Muscle Loss Solutions
+Where to Start for Age-Related Muscle Loss

 The Harvard Medical School advocates that healthy aging depends upon maintaining strength.
 Strength training and nutrition can help retain strength by stemming the tide of muscle loss.